 Putting off non-essential shopping

-Although priority for governments right now is ensuring the health and safety of the public, experts are now trying to stay ahead of possible economic repercussions that are inevitably going to hit the global market.
-This will impact consumer sentiment especially for those who lost jobs and income.
+Although government priority right now is the health and safety of the public, experts are trying to stay ahead of possible economic repercussions that are inevitably going to hit the global market.
+This will impact consumer sentiment, especially for those who lost jobs and income.